ietf-rats-wg/eat/draft-ietf-rats-eat.md

 It also may result in EAT implementations that don’t interoperate.

 One way to guarantee interoperability is to clearly specify CBOR serialization in a profile document.
-The profiles section (TODO: add link when profiles section is merged) lists the serialization issues that should be addressed.
+See {{profiles}} for a list of serialization issues that should be addressed.

 EAT will be commonly used where the device generating the attestation is constrained and the receiver/verifier of the attestation is a capacious server.
 Following is a set of serialization requirements that work well for that use case and are guaranteed to interoperate.